steppedreckoner/TowerDefense/ReadMe.txt

 the default map by canceling the file selection.
 Note the map must have a path from start to end, otherwise the game will crash.
 Enemy type cannot currently be changed.
 Select a tower type with either the tower menu (T) or with the hotkeys (1 - 4).
 Once a type is selected, place towers by left-clicking.
 Cancel a placement by right-clicking Towers can be deleted with 80% refund by hovering over a tower and pressing 'D'.
-Time can be accelerated/decelerated with the right/left arrow key respectively (Note: fast forwarding may cause enemies to fly off the course.
-This will be addressed eventually).
+Upgrade a tower by pressing 'U'.
+Time can be accelerated/decelerated with the right/left arrow key respectively.
 Reset the time multiplier with the up arrow.
 Access AOE Fire Strike by pressing 'Q' and clicking on the map.
 Fire Strike has a 4 second duration and has a 10 second cooldown.
 Get AOE Tower Buff by pressing 'W'.
 This will increase the rate of fire for all towers in its range.
 Get Slow AOE by pressing 'E'.
 This will slow in-range enemies.
 With the addition of player levels, certain towers and AOEs are locked until you reach a high enough player level.
 So, if you can't place a tower/AOE, that's (hopefully) why!

 EDITOR: Loads a map with all grass tiles.
 Tile type can be modified by clicking on a tile.
 Switch the type that clicking changes to by pressing the numbers 1-5 (1: Grass, 2: Dirt, 3: Water, 4: Start, 5: Goal).
 Press